 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the MacLeod #14 series and is a This historical romance, time travel is a paperback edition that was published by Jove on April 4, 2017 in paperback and has 336 pages.
+It is part of the MacLeod #14 series and is a This historical romance, time travel is a paperback edition that was published by Jove on April 4, 2017 and has 336 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs

 Fourteenth in the MacLeod Family historical romance series and revolving around time-traveling Highlanders.
 The couple focus is on Emma Baxter and Nathaniel MacLeod.